svetlyobg/CMDcommands/README.md

 ## ping *hostname or IP address*
 Send packets to that address

+## ping -a *IP address*
+Send packets to that address and returns the hostname

 ## tracert *hostname or IP address*
 Traces the route it takes for a packet to reach a destination